irgfield1/youtubeBlocker/README.md

   - Split : Base behavior, new urls default to allow
   - Whitelist : allows all currently listed urls, blocks all unvisited url

+## Blocking

+Currently a youtube video will block by spinning infinitely and never having the lighter bar of loaded video.
+This is ugly, but it works....

 ## Known Bugs

-- Console thinks every reject({ type: "direct" }) piece is a real error and not just cause I haven't looked to see if I could change it
-- Bootstrap looks weird on chrome
+- Bootstrap will not stay on one line on chrome
 - No youtube api thus block channel functionality...
 - If you navigate away from the tab, the video plays in the background...

 ## Confusion

+- Console thinks every reject({ type: "direct" }) piece is a real error and not just cause I haven't looked to see if I could change it
 - regex.match not working, using regex.test but not sure why
-- No CSS in options.css
+- Lots of css confusion.
+Awkward

 ## New features

 - [x] Toggle checkboxes - css hide and show
 - [x] Remove URL Button
 - [x] Button to save url to clipboard

-- Have URL and video name - background function that has webpage access complex query selector
+- [x] Have URL and video name - background function that has webpage access complex query selector -> Done with youtube data api
 - Notify blocked by overlay on youtube video
 - Move remove url and copy to a right click menu

-# <<<<<<< Updated upstream

-## New features

-Have URL and video name - background function that has webpage access complex query selector\
-Toggle checkboxes - css hide and show\
-Remove URL\
-Button to save url to clipboard\
-Blocked by overlay on youtube video\

-> > > > > > > Stashed changes
+\* This behavior is whitelist mode

 ## Contact